It is usual for pupils – the black part in the center of our eyes – to dilate and constrict to improve our vision.

 - Droopy eyelids and protruding third eyelids

-Of all these symptoms, dilated pupils that do not respond to light is usually the first clinical sign that owners notice.
-It is important you take your cat to the vet immediately and document all the symptoms and when they started.
-This means your cat can get treatment before its condition deteriorates.
+Of all these symptoms, dilated pupils that do not respond to light are usually the first clinical sign.
+It is essential that you take your cat to the vet immediately to improve prognosis.
+There is no curative medication, and only a small number of cats ever make a full recovery.

 7. Feline Spastic Pupil Syndrome

 If your cat has anisocoria that appears to alternate between eyes, this is called feline spastic pupil syndrome.
 This is a symptom of the Feline Leukemia Virus (FeLV).
 Other clinical signs of this viral infection are: